aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 separate repository.

 Navigate to <a href="https://console.aws.amazon.com/codecommit" target="_blank">CodeCommit</a> repository and create a repository named " construct-lib-repo".
-Clone the repository, "construct-lib-repo" to your local.
+Clone the repository, "construct-lib-repo" to your local to the parent directory of `aws-cdk-workshop` directory.

 {{<highlight bash>}}

 git clone <<construct-lib-repo>>
 {{</highlight>}}